 Chapter 3 – The Belize Bank did not let up to get back the $20 million paid by Musa and taken away by Barrow.
 Ashcroft and his bank continued legal proceedings first at the Privy Council in London, in the US and then at the Caribbean Court of Justice, and won every single case in all these international courts.
 Musa, Barrow and the Belize Bank knew that the Settlement Deed was earning 17% interest and accruing daily, so if the Belize Bank won, the interest payments would be hefty.

-Musa says he is vindicated and appears to be laughing…Barrow has not shown his face yet and no one knows if he is laughing, but we all know who is laughing…and it is not, should not, and cannot be the Belizean people.
+Musa says he is vindicated and appears to be laughing…Barrow has paid all legal fees, is serious about not paying, but in his usual style may be laughing inside, but we all know … it is not, should not, and cannot be the Belizean people that will laugh.
 Unless that is…if you are a PUP or UDP crony or blind-sighted supporter and knows not why you are laughing.

 Who is to blame???
 We leave you to ponder…while collectively we have to pay another Ashcroft bill.